 - Assigning the wrong medication or medication dosage.

 - Ordering the wrong lab tests.

 - Not properly setting up a follow-up or aftercare.

 - Showing a lack of care or attention for a patient’s past history of health problems.

 Here are some situations that do not qualify as a medical malpractice:

 - When the patient’s health is getting worse.
 A doctor is not responsible for the patient’s health problems worsening while they are undergoing treatment.
 The doctor can administer medication or surgery to help improve the patient’s health condition.
 However, if treatment does not help, then the doctor is not at-fault.
 As long as the doctor is showing reasonable care, then this scenario does not fall under medical malpractice.

 - When the patient has a condition that is not treatable.
-There are certain types of illness that do not have effective treatment for a patient.
-If the doctor makes a proper diagnosis and comes up with a treatment plan that could help improve the patient’s health, then this is not medical malpractice.
+There are certain types of illnesses that do not have effective treatment available for a patient.
+If the doctor makes a proper diagnosis and comes up with a plan that could help improve the patient’s health, then this is not considered medical malpractice.

 - The doctors or nurses showed carelessness or negligence towards the patient.